Why Is Starbucks So Popular?

 Even if customers are unaware that the music is the same across all Starbucks establishments, they still subconsciously notice the familiarity of the music and develop even greater loyalty for the company.

-25. Mental health
+25. Mental Health

 Starbucks cares about the mental health of its employees.